 Give clear and specific instructions on the next steps and how to execute the agreement.
 These instructions help your prospect move to the next stage with ease.

 If you created your graphic design proposal document on a PDF, embed PayPal buttons so clients can pay online.
-A tool like AND.CO allows your clients to attach e-signatures and enable invoice payments.
+A tool like Fiverr Workspace allows your clients to attach e-signatures and enable invoice payments.

 You may also promote yourself one last time by telling your prospect why they should hire you.
 This is less of a hard sell and more of sharing your excitement about working with clients and delivering what they need.
 This will end the proposal on a positive note.